GardenGroupUO/Organisms/Documentation/source/Using_Run.rst

 Because of the flexibility, it is possible to use any type of calculator from ASE, ASAP, GWAP, LAMMPS, etc. It is even possible for the user to design this to use with non-python user-interface based local optimisers, such as VASP or Quantum Espresso!

-To see an example of how to write Minimisation_Function, see :ref:`Writing a Local Minimisation Function for the Genetic Algorithm <Local_Minimisation_Function>`
+To see an example of how to write Minimisation_Function, see :ref:`Writing a Local Minimisation Function for the Genetic Algorithm <Local_Minimisation_Function>`.

 The algorithm is imported into Run.py as follows: